Duration of the project

 Direct and indirect target groups

-- Society in general.
+Society in general.
 Potential circle of the target group is very large: all health care receivers (1,9 mln in Latvia) by obtaining suitable competencies e.g., data analysis, modelling and simulation society generally benefits from more targeted and cost-effective use of scarce public resources.

 - Public institutions.
-Ministry of Health, Ministry of Economics, Ministry of Finance, hospitals – indirect use of the summer school results by improved knowledge on evidence-based decision making regarding the use of scarce health care resources.
+Ministry of Health, Ministry of Economics, Ministry of Finance, hospitals – indirect use of the summer school results by improved knowledge on evidence-based decision making of university graduates and their potential workforce.